Special Contribution for Defence

 Deemed dividend distribution

-If a Cyprus tax resident company does not distribute by way of a dividend at least 70% of its accounting profits within two years from the end of the tax year then the company is deemed to have distributed such profits and is liable to pay 20% for the years 2012 and 2013 (15% up to 30 August 2011 and 17% to 31 December 2011) special contribution for defence on the deemed dividend distribution applicable to its shareholders who are Cyprus tax residents.
+If a Cyprus tax resident company does not distribute by way of a dividend at least 70% of its accounting profits within two years from the end of the tax year then the company is deemed to have distributed such profits and is liable to pay 17% (15% up to 30 August 2011, 17% from 31 August 2011 to 31 December 2011, 20% for 2012 and 2013) special contribution for defence on the deemed dividend distribution applicable to its shareholders who are Cyprus tax residents.

 Interest Income

-Interest income which is not closely connected with its business, earned by a Cyprus tax resident company, is subject to 15% special contribution for defence (10% up to 30 August 2011).
+Interest income which is not closely connected with its business, earned by a Cyprus tax resident company, is subject to 10% contribution up to 30 August 2011, 15% up to 28 March 2013 and 30% thereafter.

 Tax credit for foreign tax paid

-Any tax suffered abroad on income which is subject to defence contribution will be credited against any defence contribution payable on such income irrespective of the existence of a double taxation treaty.
+Any tax suffered abroad on income that is subject to defence contribution will be credited against any defence contribution payable on such income irrespective of the existence of a double taxation treaty.